VNF1981/Comparative-Oncology-Review/README.md

 ### Comparative Oncology: Evolutionary Perspectives, Emerging Discoveries, and Analytical Advances

 This repository contains the datasets and analysis scripts associated with the manuscript **"Comparative Oncology: Evolutionary Perspectives, Emerging Discoveries, and Analytical Advances."**
-All data and code are provided to support transparency and reproducibility of the study’s results.

 For additional questions or clarifications, please contact:
 - Marc Tollis ([marc.tollis@nau.edu](mailto:marc.tollis@nau.edu))